 MEASURABLY BENEFITING FROM UNRESOLVED NEEDS

 Empirical evil identifies where you benefit from hindering the resolution of some need.
-The more you gain something from preventing resolution, the less likely you recognize the problem.
+Or benefiting from harm.
+The more you gain something from preventing resolution, or from harming others to serve your own interests, the less likely you recognize the problem.
 Your perspective easily overlooks the consequence of reduced functioning.

 Similarly, others may gain from preventing your needs from fully resolving.
 Motivated reasoning prompts them to deny any harm.
 Especially if they’re more socially powerful than you.